 Green Lawn Tips

 Americans spend over $6.4 Billion a year on lawn care, according to the Professional Lawn Care Association of America.
-Why not get started in the spring to ensure a beautiful green and healthy lawn.
+While we are at home now, it may be a good time now to ensure a beautiful green and healthy lawn.

-The soil cores should not be raked always, as they contain bacteria and nutrients that will return to the soil.
+The soil cores should not be raked, as they contain bacteria and nutrients that will return to the soil.

 During late spring fix any patchy places and apply your seed.
 When seeding in the spring it is pertinent that you provide consistent watering to allow the seed to germinate

 When you plant seed, the seeds must reman wet to germinate.
 Water twice a day for 7 to 10 days to allow the seed to germinate.

 When watering, make sure one inch of water to 12 inches of soil is preferred ratio for watering actively growing grass.
 You most likely will have to seed again in the fall months.